Egesheim: History

 The Heidentor is a celtic place of worship.
 The town is one of the oldest communities in the region, In 770 it is mentioned in a deed of donation of the Abbey of Saint Gall.
 Various religious and secular lordships have claimed ownership.
 In 1381 the village became a domain of Further Austria, and remained so until 1805, when it became part of Württemberg.

+In the Kingdom of Württemberg, which began in 1806, the village was assigned to the Spaichingen district.
+The territory was reformed during Nazi Germany, and the village became part of the Tuttlingen district in 1938.
+In 1945, Egesheim became part of the French occupation zone and thus part of the post-war state of Württemberg-Hohenzollern, which was incorporated into the federal state of Baden-Württemberg in 1952, which it remains a part of today.

+Mayors

+A timeline of the mayors of Egesheim.